stronnag/mwptools/docs/manual/docs/dock.md

 !!! note "This is an old image from c.
 2015."

 * Highlight in **red** : the dock icons.
 Clicking on these will restore the window (either to the dock, or as a separate window)
-* Hightlight in **green** : the dock item bar.
+* Highlight in **green** : the dock item bar.
 Where multiple items are in the dock, the tab icon may be dragged to reposition the docked window.
 In also has a pop-up menu, that allows the item to be completely hidden (but recoverable from the View menu), and
 * Highlight in  **blue** :  a iconify widget that will add the item to dock icon bar (the red highlight).